jhpark16/JavaTitrationApplet/README.md

 (3) Choose src and resource under JavaTitrationApplet.
 Unselect all the other files on the righthand panel.
 Click "Finish".

 ## Using this applet in a web page
 The Titration.html shows how the applet is used in a web page.
-The web page should be run locally (due to security issues) and installed on a web site.
+The web page cannot be run locally (due to security issues) and should be placed on a web site.

 ## Applet structure
 The applet is composed of 8 sequential panels of dialogue.